parmeniong/neocolumn.nvim/README.md

 * Diagnostics integration
 * Use custom character as colorcolumn
 * Modern style and look
-* Show colorcolumn only if the current line length is close enough to it
+* Show colorcolumn only if the current line is close to it

 ## Installation